zhujunqing1996/GCM-density-prediction/README.md

 Input: an excel spreadsheet with the names and SMILES of the compounds of interest (the SMILES are necessary for the prediction and the names are just identifiers for user's reference)

-Ouput: the same excel spreadsheet with predicted density (g/ml),	molecular weight (MW in g/mol), and predicted	molar volume (Vm in ml/mol)
+Ouput: the same excel spreadsheet with predicted density (ρ in g/ml),	predicted	molar volume (Vm in ml/mol), and molecular weight (MW in g/mol).